intel/pmem-csi/docs/DEVELOPMENT.md

 goes wrong after setting a tag (such as detecting a bug while testing the release images), a new release is created.

-Container images reference a fixed base image.
-To ensure that the base image remains secure, it is scanned for known vulnerabilities regularly and a new release is prepared manually, if needed.
+Container images reference a floating base image.
+Whatever version of that was current at the time of building the PMEM-CSI image then serves as base for the release.
+To ensure that the release image remains secure, it is scanned for known vulnerabilities regularly and a new release is prepared manually, if needed.
 The new release then uses a newer base image.

 ### Tagging